sanashaikhr/Sana-To-Do-List/README.md

 **What is this repository for?**
 This repository contains a Selenium Cucumber-Junit Test Framework for testing the functionality of a lightweight to-do list web application.
 The framework is designed following Behavior Driven Development (BDD) principles and includes Cucumber Junit Automation Framework.
 It generates Cucumber Pretty reports.

+**Short Description of Scenarios**
+Positive Scenarios:
+Scenario: 01.
+Verify that user is able to launch To do list application successfully
+Scenario: 02.
+Verify that user is able to add a task successfully
+Scenario: 03.
+Verify that user is able to close a task by pressing X button
+Scenario: 04.
+Verify that user is able to mark or un mark a task a completed

+Negative Scenarios:
+Scenario: 05.
+Verify that User should get an error whern Accessing an invalid URL
+Scenario: 06.
+Verify that user should not be able to add a empty  task
+Scenario: 07.
+Verify that when user try to edit an existing task with empty value then user should be getting an error message
+Scenario: 08.
+Verify that when user try to add a task with leading spaces then application should add the task by removing all leading and trailing spaces

 **Dependencies Used (Also can be referred in pom.xml)**

 **Cucumber Dependencies:**